fredvs/uoslib/readme.txt

-This is the library version  of uos : United OpenLib of Sound.
+uoslib is the library version  of uos : United OpenLib of Sound.
 => https://github.com/fredvs/uos

+uoslib is a Java or/and system library for various OS, including Unix and Windows.

 uos : United OpenLib of Sound.

 uos unifies the best open-source audio libraries.

-For fpc, fpGUI, MSEgui and LCL.

 With uos you can: